Gabrielcamisadez/Gabrielcamisadez/README.md

   Linux
   Cybersecurity fundamentals

-    With some security tools like EDR, Firewall, Data analyse I can create some PowerBi dashboards with security data
+    With some security tools like EDR, Firewall, PowerBI I can create some PowerBi dashboards with security data

     Some 'pentest' tools, like basic target enumeration